Вы здесь

 Visiting mosques in Mangistau.

-The monument to the Sultan-epe underground mosque in 1982 was decided by the Council of Ministers of the Kazakh SSR for state registration and protection of republican significance.
-In 2003, archaeological research (emergency rescue) was conducted at the monument under the guidance of A. Astafiev and M. Kalmenov.
+The monument of the underground mosque Sultan-epe in 1982 by the decision of the Council of Ministers of the Kazakh SSR was accepted for state registration and protection of republican significance.
+In 2003, archaeological research (emergency rescue) was carried out on the monument under the leadership of A. Astafyev and M. Kalmenov.

-In 2004, the employees of "Mangistaurestoration", under the leadership of M. Nurkabaev, carried out restoration work.
-There is a legend about the Sultan-ep mosque.
-According to legend, once upon a time a father called his sons to him.
+In 2004, the employees of "Mangistaurestavratsiya", under the leadership of M. Nurkabayev, carried out restoration work.

 Geographic coordinates of underground mosque Sultan epe: N44 ° 28'16 "E51 ° 00'35